gregrickaby/nextjs-wordpress/apps/docs/docker.md

 The backbone of the backend is Docker Compose.
 Learn more at <https://docs.docker.com/engine/reference/commandline/compose/>

+> Note: The following commands must be run from the `/apps/wordpress/` directory.

 ## Table of Contents <!-- omit in toc -->

 - [Start Containers](#start-containers)